erineagloria/portfolio-app/README.md

 <br>
 The final product is a responsive mobile-first front-end application.
 A back-end was not required.

 Accessibility on the web is important to me.
-I have done my best to incorporate accessible features whilst doing my best to showcase my personality and add a touch of my own style.
+I have done my best to incorporate accessible features whilst trying to showcase my personality and style on the website.

 ## Technologies used:
 * Whimsical (mobile first wireframes)